 The Best Candidate Experience

 Making the overall candidate experience as positive as possible is another way to try and secure current and future employees.
-According to a report of healthcare recruiting trends of the last year, a positive candidate experience is a likely way to sway potential candidates towards your facility over a competitor.
-This doesn’t just mean speeding up your hiring decisions (while this is arguably the most important factor), but placing importance on engagement and communication play a role as well.
+According to a report of healthcare recruiting trends in recent years, a positive candidate experience is a likely way to sway potential candidates towards your facility over a competitor.
+This doesn’t just mean speeding up your hiring decisions (though this is arguably the most important factor), but placing importance on engagement and communication play a role as well.

 Imagine being in the candidate’s position to understand how they are navigating through the job hunt and treat them how you would like to be treated.
 Your time is valuable – but so is the candidate’s!
 Having an open line of communication with the candidates that you are considering for a position has never been a bad idea, but, now, it is more important than ever to retain interest and respect among all parties.
 Being honest is one of the biggest pillars of Radius’ mantra, and we think it transcends into all aspects of the hiring process.